-- Be enrolled in a minimum of 9+ credits in any degree program within the Graduate School of Education (with an exception to the ELAP Doctoral programs, students must be enrolled in 6+ credits per semester).
+- Be enrolled in a minimum of 9+ credits in any degree program within the Graduate School of Education for the entire academic year.

-NOTE: Students may apply for multiple scholarships but can receive financial support from only one scholarship program at a time, with the exception of the Diversity Scholarship.
+Note: Students may apply for multiple scholarships but can receive financial support from only one scholarship program at a time, with limited exceptions.
 Additional information is available on the GSE Financial Aid website.

 Federal Financial Aid